 Nobody wants to be the one person to miss out on the latest trends, but keeping up with fads isn’t always an indication of quality.
 If it were, people would still be dancing the Macarena and playing pogs.
 Likewise, many of the popular print design trends of the past just end up making artwork look dated and unprofessional by modern standards.

 But not every printing trend is a relic from the Clinton era.
-Some are relatively new fads for 2013 that are so widespread and standard that nobody really stops to wonder if they’re really a good idea.
+Some are relatively new fads that are so widespread and standard that nobody really stops to wonder if they’re really a good idea.
 Here are 13 tacky print design trends that we dearly wish would disappear altogether.

 1. Social icons on the printed page